ctesta01/ctesta01.github.io/index.md

 # Welcome to my blog.

 This is my blog, hosted through GitHub pages using Ruby's static-site generator Jekyll.
-I do photography, ballroom dance, mathematics, data science, programming, and bicycling.
+I enjoy photography, ballroom dance, mathematics, data science, programming, cooking and a whole lot more.

 <table>